-Oli is a Plan sponsored child.
-Oli is now 12 years old and, with the support of his sponsor, he has reached an incredible 50,000 children with his campaign against forced marriage.
+Oli is just 12 years old and, with the support of his sponsor, he has already achieved so much.
+Oli has reached an incredible 50,000 children with his campaign against forced marriage.

 Oli achieved an education, working hard to learn and develop.
-With the support of his sponsor, he had a better quality of life, as well as an amazing friendship across the miles.
-Now, Oli is spreading his message across Bangladesh.
+With the support of a sponsor like you, he had a better quality of life, as well as an amazing friendship across the miles.
+Now Oli is spreading his message across Bangladesh.

 The legal age for marriage in Bangladesh is 18 for girls.
 But many are forced into marriage as soon as they reach puberty.
-For families in poverty, the bride's price becomes essential to the survival of the household.
+They are unable to bring in the same income as a young son and for families in poverty, the bride's price becomes essential to the survival of the household.